-Your Alnylam PEL will:
+An Alnylam PEL can:

-- Support you with disease education
+- Provide you with disease education

 - Connect you to additional resources

 - Help you understand how GIVLAARI® (givosiran) works

-Speak with a dedicated Alnylam Case Manager
+Speak with an Alnylam Case Manager

-Your Alnylam Case Manager will:
+An Alnylam Case Manager can:

-- Help you understand your insurance benefits - Determine your eligibility for Alnylam financial assistance programs - Provide you with personalized support
+- Help you understand your insurance benefits - Determine your eligibility for Alnylam financial assistance programs\ - Provide you with product support throughout your treatment

-For more information, please visit www.GIVLAARIpel.com, the Alnylam Assist[TM] brochure in your Starter Kit, or call 1-833-256-2748
+For more information, please visit www.GIVLAARIpel.com, the Alnylam Assist® brochure in your Starter Kit, or call 1-833-256-2748

-Individuals must meet specified eligibility criteria to qualify for assistance.
+\Individuals must meet specified eligibility criteria to qualify for assistance.
 Alnylam reserves the right to make eligibility determinations and to modify or discontinue the program at any time.